analyst4action/SQL_Project_Data_Job_Analysis/README.md

 ### Closing Thoughts
 This project significantly enhanced my SQL and problem solving skills and provided an avenue for me to complete an entire project from questions to action (what are the skills and money returns for highly skilled data analysts).
-I know what to focus on personally for continuing growth and development; and based on the data, I am confident that I can continue to move forward in pursuing the right skills for the roles I have targeted.
+I now know what to focus on personally for my continuing growth and development; and based on the data, I am confident that I can continue to move forward in pursuing the right skills for the roles I have targeted.